正常

 std::cout << counter << '\n'; // 输出: 2

-- Typically a zero-overhead abstraction, incurring only atomic operation overhead when uncontended
+- Usually a zero-overhead abstraction; incurs only atomic operation overhead when uncontended.

-- Non-copyable and non-movable, with a clear and controllable memory layout
+- Non-copyable and non-movable, with a deterministic memory layout.

-lock_guardto avoid deadlocks on exception paths - Note: in an RTOS environment, we must ensure that the underlying pthread or OS primitives are available
+lock_guardto prevent deadlocks caused by exception paths. - Note: In RTOS environments, ensure that the underlying pthread or OS primitives are available.

 Compiler Support